amirkhanaursrk/Orwellwriter/README.md

 # Orwell Writer
-Text Editor with grammar support and a real-time thesaurus.
+Text Editor with grammar support and a real-time thesaurus as you type.

 This repo was created if the site stopped working or you need source code so you could build it yourself.
+The code can be run and compiled with nw.js, although it still works an an independent web app.

+Windows - Orwell-Writer-win.zip

+Mac - Orwell Writer-mac.rar (don't know if it works)

-Credits: (licenses here)
+# Credits: (licenses here)

 Bootstrap (http://getbootstrap.com/getting-started/#license-faqs)